wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 You can explicitly specify the access permissions in a custom IAM policy, as shown in the following example snippet.

-{% include note.html content="If you want to retrieve Service Limit metrics, you also have to add `support:DescribeTrustedAdvisorChecks`, `support:RefreshTrustedAdvisorCheck`, and `support:DescribeTrustedAdvisorCheckResult` to the file." %}

 ```
 {
     "Version": "2012-10-17",